Raoof128/ASACAP/README.md

 the curated fixtures of assets, templates, and suppliers.
 The frontend expects the API at `http://localhost:8000`; override via `REACT_APP_API_BASE_URL`.

+## Automation CLI

+The repository ships with an automation-first CLI (`scripts/cli.py`) to keep common operator tasks scripted and reproducible.
+The helper exposes:

+- `seed` – bulk loads a CSV file that mirrors `AssetCreate`.
+- `demo-data` – calls `/demo/seed` (optionally with `--force`) to reload the curated fixtures documented under `demo/README.md`.
+- `register` – registers an individual asset from a JSON payload, ideal for smoke-testing new schemas.
+- `board-report` – generates the executive summary used in the board pack.

+Each command accepts `--api-base` or the `ASACAP_API_BASE` environment variable.
+See [`docs/CLI_REFERENCE.md`](docs/CLI_REFERENCE.md) for advanced usage, examples, and extension guidance.

 ### Demo users

 | Role              | Username                            | Password |